-For a long time, my wife and I have talked about running some sort of business together.
-We never really had any specific ideas, but a few years ago I came across some information about creating a private label brand and selling products on Amazon.
-I talked to her about it and we decided it could be a good project for us to work on together.
+My wife and I have talked about running a business together for a long time.
+We never really had any specific ideas, but I came across some information about creating a private label brand and selling products on Amazon a few years ago.
+So I talked to her about it, and we decided it could be a good project for us to work on together.

 How/why did you get started with selling products on Amazon?